-Inspection Procedures: Licensing staff will review home's individual records to determine if the home is maintaining individual records for a minimum of 4 years (or until any audits or litigation is resolved) after an individual discharged.
+Inspection Procedures: Licensing staff will review home's individual records to determine if the home is maintaining current individual records for a minimum of 4 years or until any audits or litigation is resolved.
+Records for individuals who are discharged will be maintained for 4 years after discharge or until any audit or litigation is resolved.

-Primary Benefit: Ensures that individuals' information is available for investigations, audits, or litigation
+Primary Benefit: Ensures that individuals' information is available for investigations, audits, or litigation.